cloudposse/geodesic/docs/environment.md

 date: January 2025
 ---

-Geodesic makes extensive user of environment variables for a variety of purposes.
+Geodesic makes extensive use of environment variables for a variety of purposes.
 This document is a reference of what variables are in use and what their purpose is.
 It may be incomplete.
 Please update it as missing variables are found.